Graduate Student Handbook

 For a creative project to pass, it will need to meet the following standards regarding:

-- The creative writing project should engage and contribute to an existing tradition of creative writing: fiction, poetry, nonfiction, or drama.
+- The creative writing project should engage and contribute to an existing tradition of creative writing.

 - The creative writing project should show care, attention to style and form, and a linguistic refinement consistent with the creative work's aesthetic and its aims.